 Hydroxychloroquine is a prescription medicine that the FDA has approved for the treatment of malaria, as well as autoimmune diseases including lupus and rheumatoid arthritis.
 It has not been approved for treating or preventing COVID-19.
 It is also known under the brand name Plaquenil.

 So … what exactly is its effect on coronavirus?

 While some anecdotal evidence has shown that hydroxychloroquine — and chloroquine, a similar anti-malarial drug — could be effective in warding off COVID-19, there is little conclusive evidence so far.
 According to the New York Times, clinical trials have shown that the drug is not an effective treatment for infected patients, and two studies into its use as a prophylactic are still underway.
 Last month, the FDA said that hydroxychloroquine and chloroquine “have not been shown to be safe and effective for treating or preventing COVID-19,” and warned against their use outside of controlled settings.

-But that doesn’t mean it couldn’t prove to be promising.
+Researchers’ interest in the drug as a possible treatment for coronavirus isn’t unfounded.
 Per the Times, one reason medical experts have considered the drug’s use for coronavirus treatment is that the drug suppresses the immune system, which has been shown to go into overdrive in serious cases of COVID-19.
 Additionally, a study published in February found that chloroquine — again, a drug similar to hydroxychloroquine — was effective at blocking the coronavirus from invading healthy cells and turning them into virus-producing factories.
 However, as the Times notes, “drugs that conquer viruses in test tubes or petri dishes do not always work in the human body, and studies of hydroxychloroquine have found that it failed to prevent or treat influenza and other viral illnesses.”

 Is it safe to take?